 Students who fail to demonstrate the requisite knowledge or skills may be identified as at risk and required to remediate those deficiencies prior to a course failure.
+Certain course components may require remediation.
+Please see individual course syllabi.
 Remediation is a process intended to identify and assist the student with meeting academic and/or professional requirements for satisfactory progression in the program.